-You can apply through the CAO either online (www.cao.ie) or by paper.
-Before completing the application form, you should carefully study the literature of the HEIs and the CAO Handbook 2021 and any subsequent changes to these documents.
-If you have any queries regarding your eligibility to be considered for a place on a Nursing or Midwifery programme, you should consult the literature of the HEIs and contact the admission office of the HEIs.
-All the courses on the CAO application form are categorised as:
+Applications are made to the CAO online at www.cao.ie.
+Before completing the application form, carefully study the literature of the HEIs and the CAO Handbook 2022 and any subsequent changes to these documents.
+For queries regarding eligibility for consideration of a place on a Nursing or Midwifery programme, please consult the literature of the HEIs and contact the admission office of the HEIs.